Zymbit-Wallet/eth-zymbit-keyring/README.md

 ### constructor( options )

-The constructor receives an options object that requires either a `wallet_name` or `master_slot` property.
+The constructor receives an options object that requires either a valid `wallet_name` or `master_slot` property.
+In order to use this, you must have created or recovered a BIP39 wallet through [Zymbit's API](https://docs.zymbit.com/tutorials/digital-wallet/wallet-example/).

 ## Keyring Instance Methods

-All below instance methods must return Promises to allow asynchronous resolution.
+All below instance methods return Promises to allow asynchronous resolution.

 ### serialize()